NathanaelA/nativescript-updater/README.md

 Then this will activate at the start of the application and work for the entire time, also notice the removal of the "./" in the cssFile.

-You will also want to copy the "support" folder files to your main folder as it will contain a jslintrc file, and the nifty watcher.js file that you run at the start of your development.
+You will also want to copy the "support" folder files to your main folder as it will contain a .jslintrc file, and the nifty watcher.js file that you run at the start of your development that monitors your local files for any changes.